Annadale, Shimla: Geography

 Annadale is located 2 km away from Shimla Railway Station.
 Annadale lies exactly below Kaithu locality.
 The area is situated between lush green mountains and Deodar trees.
 If The Ridge is taken as a center point then as the Jakhu is on the steep slope up on the hill at the distance of 1.6 km and Annadale is down the hill from The Ridge at the distance of 3.2 km.
-Annadale has spread from the forest area of Glen, area below Himachal Pradesh Legislative Assembly to Gol Pahari Park near Kashyap Niwas.
+Annadale has spread from the forest area of Glen, area below Chaura Maidan to Gol Pahari Park near Kashyap Niwas.